Dev-Sites/pixijs/v4-Gotchas.md

 new PIXI.WebGLRenderer(800, 600, {antialias: true});
 ```

-For Amazon Kiddle its necessary to turn on `preserveDrawingBuffer`.
+For Amazon Kindle its necessary to turn on `preserveDrawingBuffer`.
 Yes, this parameters slows everything down, but we have no choice:

 ```js
 new PIXI.WebGLRenderer(800, 600, {preserveDrawingBuffer: true});